Codeinwp/otter-blocks/docs/testing-cheatsheet.md

 ## Dynamic Values

+### Dynamic Text & Link

+- Post: Should get text/link based on the post being viewed.
+- Reusable Block: Should get text/link based on the post being viewed.
+- Query: It will show text/link based on the post of the query.
+- Custom Layout in Neve: It will get the text/link based on the page being viewed.
+- In Index/Archive Pages: Custom Layouts will fetch text/link from itself (not of index) while Query will just show the placeholder (no solution here for now because it’s loop within a loop).
+Things start to not working properly when it's a loop inside of a loop but I suppose at that far we can't do much.

 ### Dynamic Images

 - Post: Should get image based on the post being edited or viewed, in both ends.